mattermost/docs/source/help/messaging/attaching-files.rst

 File Previewer
 --------------
-Mattermost has a built in file previewer that you can use to:
+Mattermost has a built-in file previewer that you can use to:

 -  Download files
 -  Share public links